David Duke: Donald Trump advocacy

 In 2015, it was reported by the media that Duke endorsed then presidential nominee Donald Trump.
-Duke later clarified in an interview with The Daily Beast in August 2015 that while he viewed Trump as "the best of the lot", due to his stance on immigration, Trump's support for Israel was a deal breaker for him.
-Duke claimed that "Trump has made it very clear that he's 1,000 percent dedicated to Israel, so how much is left over for America?"
-In December 2015, Duke said Donald Trump speaks more radically than he does, advising that Trump's radical speech is both a positive and a negative.
+Duke later clarified in an interview with The Daily Beast in August 2015 that while he viewed Trump as "the best of the lot", due to his stance on immigration, Trump's support for Israel was a deal-breaker for him, saying, "Trump has made it very clear that he's 1,000 percent dedicated to Israel, so how much is left over for America?"
+In December 2015, Duke said Trump speaks more radically than he does, advising that Trump's radical speech is both a positive and a negative.

-In February 2016, Duke urged his listeners to vote Trump, saying that voting for anyone besides Donald Trump "is really treason to your heritage".
+In February 2016, Duke urged his listeners to vote for Trump, saying that voting for anyone but Trump "is really treason to your heritage".
 Trump, Duke believed, was "by far the best candidate".
-When asked whether he renounced Duke's support, Trump responded "I don’t know anything about David Duke.
+When asked whether he renounced Duke's support, Trump responded: "I don't know anything about David Duke.
 Okay?...I know nothing about white supremacists.
-And so you’re asking me a question that I’m supposed to be talking about people that I know nothing about."
+And so you're asking me a question that I'm supposed to be talking about people that I know nothing about."
+In March 2016, Trump disavowed Duke and the Klan, saying, "David Duke is a bad person" and "I disavowed him in the past.
+I disavow him now."

 For the 2020 presidential election, Duke again expressed his preference for Donald Trump over Joe Biden, which was widely interpreted as an endorsement.
-Duke urged President Trump to replace his vice president Mike Pence with talk show host Tucker Carlson claiming such a ticket was the only way to "stop the commie Bolsheviks".
+Duke urged Trump to replace his vice president, Mike Pence, with talk show host Tucker Carlson, asserting that such a ticket was the only way to "stop the commie Bolsheviks".